croningp/dropfactory/doc/geneva_wheel.md

 - [Geneva Wheel](https://cad.onshape.com/documents/3aeb7616c1e547bfaae38ba3/w/426b95792e7c48a8b6dd7727/e/30b62a18352c4a91b6bc9828)
 - [Geneva Wheel Stabilizer](https://cad.onshape.com/documents/5789121ee4b07256e8184139/w/a0a9bcb1b97b6c43ac68f81e/e/801990910dc3689559c2009a)

 The code controlling the synchronous rotation of both wheels is in the [software/robot/robot.py](../software/robot/robot.py) file, more specifically the `rotate_geneva_wheels()` function.
-That function first make sure nothing is in the way of the Geneva wheels, then move the driving stepper motor one full turn, which in turn produces a 1/8 rotation of the plateau.
-We ensure the stepper actually did one turn using a homing switch and raise an error if the stepper does not reach the switch within 30 seconds, indicating the system got stuck somehow.
+That function first makes sure nothing is in the way of the Geneva wheels, then moves the driving stepper motor one full turn, which in turn produces a 1/8 rotation of the plateau.
+We ensure thhat the stepper actually does one turn by using a homing switch and raise an error if the stepper does not reach the switch within 30 seconds, indicating that the system got stuck somehow.